Miss Grand Nicaragua 2021

 Miss Grand Nicaragua 2021 was the inaugural edition of the Miss Grand Nicaragua beauty pageant, held at the Teatro Municipal José de la Cruz Mena in León, Nicaragua, on August 8, 2021.
-Nine candidates from seven country's departments competed for the national titles, with Managua and the North Caribbean Coast each sending two candidates, of whom Epifanía Solís of Managua and Maycrin Jáenz of Granada were named Miss Grand Nicaragua 2021 and Miss Grand Nicaragua 2022, respectively.
+Nine candidates from seven of the country's departments competed for the national titles, with Managua and the North Caribbean Coast each sending two candidates.
+Epifanía Solís of Managua and Maycrin Jáenz of Granada were named Miss Grand Nicaragua 2021 and Miss Grand Nicaragua 2022, respectively.
 The contest was organized under the direction of Saul Benítez, a León-based designer who acquired the contest license in 2019.

-After the end of the pageant training, Epifanía Solís represented the country at the Miss Grand International 2021 pageant held on December 4, 2021, in Thailand, while Maycrin Jáenz later participated in the following edition held on October 25, 2022, in Indonesia, but both of them went unplaced.
+After the end of the pageant training, Epifanía Solís represented the country at the Miss Grand International 2021 pageant held on December 4, 2021, in Thailand, while Maycrin Jáenz later participated in the following edition held on October 25, 2022, in Indonesia.
+Both of them went unplaced.

 In the 2021 international tournament, Epifanía Solís was ranked among the top ten in the Best in Swimsuit category, one of the pageant's sub-contests.

 Competition

 In the grand final competition held on August 8, the results of all preliminary activities determined the 5 semifinalists.

-The following list is the panel of judges for the grand final competition of the Miss Grand Nicaragua 2021 pageant.
+The following was the panel of judges for the grand final competition of the Miss Grand Nicaragua 2021 pageant.